Skip to Main Content

 Bankrate's take

 State Farm no longer writes auto insurance coverage for drivers with DUI convictions.
-For that reason, rates were not provided for each carrier.
+For that reason, rates were not provided for this demographic.
 If you have a DUI on your record, getting a quote from an insurance provider specializing in high-risk auto insurance may be helpful.

 State Farm vs. Farm Bureau: discounts

 Taking advantage of car insurance discounts can help you save money on your premium for most drivers.
 State Farm and Farm Bureau both offer savings opportunities for drivers, but the specific discounts available and savings for these providers may vary.
-Here are some of most notable discounts from both companies:
+This is especially true for Farm Bureau, since each state varies in its offerings, average cost and discount opportunities.
+Here are some of the most notable discounts from both companies:

 Discounts available from both carriers